AbleSim is run by Dr Andrew Bell BA(Open) MSc ChPP RPP FAPM SFHEA.

 Andrew Bell has more than 30 years of Project Management experience starting with 15 years in the Automotive industry (Automotive, Research, and IT projects), followed by 4 years experience as a Project Management Trainer (Electronics, FMCG, Telecommunications, Construction projects), and 13 years as a university academic teaching Project Management (Undergraduate, Postgraduate, Part-time, Full-time, and Mature students).

 Andrew is a Chartered Project Professional ChPP.
 Andrew holds ‘Fellow’ Member and ‘Registered Project Professional’ (RPP) status in the Association for Project Management (APM) and has been the Chair of the APM People Specific Interest Group, and has also been active on both Midlands Branch and National APM committees.
-Andrew reviewed APM member applications, and has written examination questions for the Higher Apprenticeship and Project Professional Qualifications.
+Andrew has reviewed APM member applications, and written examination questions for the Higher Apprenticeship and Project Professional Qualifications.

 Andrew is also a Senior Fellow of the Higher Education Authority demonstrating a deep understanding of Teaching and Learning at University level.
 Recognition reference PR089531.
 Andrew has supervised Master’s Dissertation Projects – sometimes 30 a year – for the past 16 years.